5jt/dyalog-cookbook/manuscript/structure.md

 Trying to resolve the names `means` and `else`, the interpreter would consult `⎕PATH` and find them in `#.Utilities`.
 So far so good: this is what `⎕PATH` is designed for.
 It works fine in simple cases, but it will lead us into problems later:

 * As long as each name leads unambiguously to an object, shift-clicking on it will display it in the editor, a valuable feature of APL in development and debugging.
 The editor allows us to change code during execution, and save those changes back to the scripts.
-But `⎕PATH` can interfere wikth this and break that valuable connection.
+But `⎕PATH` can interfere with this and break that valuable connection.
 * Understanding the scope of the space in which a GUI callback executes can be challenging enough; introducing `⎕PATH` makes it harder still.